yohaoyu/ClimateGentrificationSF/README.md

 # Research on San Francisco Climate Gentrification

-Haoyu Yue, Urban Design and Planning, University of Washington
+Haoyu Yue, Department of Urban Design and Planning, University of Washington

+`The dataset and procedural files are HUGE so I cannot push to GitHub.`

 ## Introduction